lucasm/findto/README.md

 - **Autocomplete** — Get instant suggestions to help autocomplete terms as you type

-- **Accessibility** — Changeable layout and theme, color contrast enhanced, keyboard and screen reader navigation
+- **Accessibility** — Change layout and theme color, contrast enhanced, use keyboard or screen reader navigation

 - **Internationalization** — Chose your country for local sources or use global search